giannan-mods/bondage-framework/README.md

 2. Unzip and drop the folder into the `mods` folder.
 3. Launch the game and activate the mod.

-## Contributing
-The mod can be made better with additional images.
-Any help would be appreciated!

-- Status images for Ashamed: Covering herself, looking around.
-- Status images for Bound: Simply both arms behind their back (Naked and clothed).
-- Status images for Muted: Mouth closed, and an angry or annoyed expression, looking at their mouth.
-- Status images for Blinded: Arms forward, trying to not trip and fall (Naked and clothed).
-- Status images for Suffocating: Bluish face, eyes rolled up, etc. Nothing too extreme though.
-- Status images for Disheartened: Revisit the images currently in use, as they might not be appropriate.
-- Status images for Terrified: Simply a fearful face.
-Eyes wide open, mouth agape, etc.

 ## Credits

 Game Creator: [Vhiel](https://twitter.com/shvhiel)